 How to Win ChatGPT Citations (2026 Research)

-I analyzed 773 SaaS queries to find the exact 40-point formula that controls AI citations.
-Here is the checklist to optimize your content for ChatGPT in 2026.
+I analyzed 773 SaaS queries to find the 40-point formula behind ChatGPT citation wins.
+Here is how to get cited by ChatGPT in AI search.

 AEO has replaced SEO.
 The old rules are dead.
 In 2026, ChatGPT decides your fate in seconds.
 It cites you, or it ignores you.

-If you are a SaaS founder, you feel this pain.
+If you are a SaaS founder, you feel this pain already.
 You rank #1 on Google, but your traffic is down 40%.
 You know you are losing to AI, but you do not know why.

 Let me break this down.